-13.1 By December 1st, the District shall provide each unit member with a written statement of accrued sick leave entitlement for the academic year.

-13.2 Absences for Illness or Accident (Sick Leave)

-- (a) Each unit member shall be entitled to absence with full pay for personal illness or injury, exclusive of all days the unit member is not required to render services to the District for an academic year of service according to the following schedule: - (1) .054 day per full workday of service; - (2) .054 day of leave per less-than-full day of service;

-If such unit member does not take the full amount of leave allowed in any academic year under this provision, the amount not taken shall be accumulated from year to year.
-A part-time unit member employed on a regular basis is entitled to that pro-rated amount of sick leave based upon the percentage relationship between the number of days the specific unit member works and the number of days of a full-time assignment.

-- (b) When a unit member is absent from duties on account of illness or accident for the period of five (5) school months or less, whether or not the absence arises out of or in the course of employment of the unit member, and has exhausted all entitlement of fully-paid sick leave, the amount paid the unit member shall be the difference between the unit member's regular salary and the regular daily substitute teacher salary.
+ARTICLE 13: LEAVES - December 1 st , the District shall provide each unit member with a written statement of crued sick leave entitlement for the academic year.
+13.2 Ab osences for Illness or Accident (Sick Leave) (a) Sick leave may be used by the unit member for illness or injury of the unit member.
+Each unit member shall be entitled to absence with full pay.
+In addition, sick leave may also be used in accordance with all State and Federal laws, inclusive of, but not limited to the Family Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).The interpretation and implementation of such laws shall not diminish any contract benefits contained herein.
+All statutory leaves are in addition to and shall supplement contract benefits.
+Unit members shall receive sick days according to the following schedule.
+(1) .054 day per full workday of service; (2) If such unit member does not take the full amount of leave allowed in any academic year under this provision, the amount not taken shall be accumulated from year to year.
+A part-time unit member employed on a regular basis is entitled to that pro-rated amount of sick leave based upon the percentage relationship between the number of days the specific unit member works and the number of days of a full-time assignment. (b) When a unit member is absent from duties on account of illness or accident for the period of five (5) school months or less, whether or not the absence arises out of or in the course of employment of the unit member, and has exhausted all entitlement of fully-paid sick leave, the amount paid the unit member shall be the difference between the unit member's regular salary and the regular daily substitute teacher salary.
 Should the unit member be absent for thirty-one (31) or more consecutive working days, the amount paid shall be the difference between the unit member's regular salary and the long-term substitute teacher salary retroactive to the first day of absence.
 Each unit member shall be guaranteed no less than thirty five dollars (\$35) per day of absence.
 In the event a substitute is not employed, the amount paid the unit member shall be either (1) the difference between the amount which would have been paid a substitute at the regular daily or long-term substitute rate (whichever is applicable) and the unit member's regular salary or (2) fifty percent (50%) of the unit member's salary, whichever is greater.
-The District shall make every reasonable effort to secure substitutes for absent classroom teachers and for resource specialists absent five (5) or more consecutive school days. - (c) In the event absence due to illness is five (5) consecutive workdays or less, the unit member shall sign a statement declaring illness.
-If the illness is for a period exceeding five (5) consecutive workdays, the unit member shall provide the District with a statement signed by a physician, indicating the unit member was ill for the stated period, and the unit member is now able to return to regular duties.
+The District shall make every reasonable effort to secure substitutes for absent classroom teachers and for resource specialists absent five (5) or more consecutive school days. aco 13.2 Ab (a) (1) (2)